Kizo Yasui: Biography

-chairman of Japan Chemical Fibers Association, general manager of Tokyo Metropolis of Ise Shrine Revered Board, member of the board of Japan Association of Corporate Executives, member of Tax Research Committee of Prime Minister's Office (Japan), member of National Language Council of Ministry of Education, Science and Culture and so on.
+During this period, he successively held the positions of vice-chairman of Nihon Keidanren (Japan Business Federation), chairman of Japan Chemical Fibers Association, general manager of Tokyo Metropolis of Ise Shrine Revered Board, member of the board of Japan Association of Corporate Executives, member of Tax Research Committee of Prime Minister's Office (Japan), member of National Language Council of Ministry of Education, Science and Culture and so on.

 He received Grand Cordon of the Order of the Sacred Treasure in 1979.

 He died in 1983 at the age of 83 of pneumonia.

 The chairman of the funeral ceremony of Kizo Yasui was Fumio Takagi（jp）, former Vice Minister of Ministry of Finance and former president of Japanese National Railways.